-Surface or ground water pollution can be prevented by proper organization of construction site, by regular maintenance of vehicles and machinery in service centres outside the site locations and responsible handling of liquid waste.
+Surface or ground water pollution can be prevented by proper organization of construction site, by regular maintenance of vehicles and machinery in service centers outside the site locations and responsible handling of liquid waste.
 Adding oil activities should be carried out on the part of the construction site that is derived from an impermeable working surface.

-The proper storm water drainage systems should be in place and care not to silt, pollute, block or otherwise negatively impact natural streams, rivers, ponds and lakes by construction activities.
+The proper storm water drainage systems should be in place and installed so that natural streams, rivers, ponds and lakes are not silted, polluted, blocked or otherwise negatively impacted by construction activities.

-Each type of generated waste on the location has to be temporary stored in separate waste container which have to be labelled with waste type name and waste code and located at the solid surface foreseen for that purpose on the construction site.
-All waste has to be disposed exclusively in the designated locations (licensed landfills) or processed in licensed facilities.
-Records must be kept.
+Each type of generated waste on the location must be temporary stored in separate waste containers that must be labelled with waste type name and waste code and located at the solid surface foreseen for that purpose on the construction site.
+All waste must be disposed exclusively in the designated locations (licensed landfills) or processed in licensed facilities.
+Records of this must be kept.

-Where possible, the area under construction/reconstruction has to be fenced to lessen even occasional disturbance and dust on habitats and biodiversity.
+Where possible, the area under construction/reconstruction must be fenced to lessen even occasional disturbance and dust on habitats and biodiversity.
 If noise barriers need to be constructed, they should be opaque or with a design and density of stickers that will prevent birds from entering the barriers as much as possible.
-Natural 2000 Network and PA management plans will be consulted and taken into account in environmental assessments and prescribing mitigation measures.
+Natura 2000 Network and PA management plans will be consulted and taken into account in environmental assessments and prescribing mitigation measures.
 Works will be designed to avoid breeding and other important periods of vulnerable and endangered wildlife, if any is present in the area.
-Biodiversity protection measures will address site-specific issues and be integrated to sub-project ESMPs and ESMP Checklist.
+Biodiversity protection measures will address site-specific issues and be integrated to subproject ESMPs and ESMP Checklist.